MagnumMacKivler/proppertextures/README.md

 # GMOD Train Shared Textures Pack (GTSTP)
 A shared material/textures pack for GMOD train addons.

+## Wiki

+Check the Wiki for material color vectors, material color codes, and more.

 ## Rules for contribution

 * Your material needs GMOD and Hammer versions.